-The recent questions were as follows: (the answers follow each question)

-1: "Do you think that England and France followed the best course in giving in to Germany instead of going to war?"

-Ans.: 60 percent replied "yes" and 40 percent "no".

-From the answers to the remaining question, however, it can be seen that if this first one had not in itself implied that the only alternative to capitulation to Hitler was war a majority would have answered "no".
+The recent questions were as follows: (the answers follow each question) 1: "Do you think that England and France followed the best course in giving in to Germany instead of going to war?"
+Ans.: 60 percent replied "yes" and 40 percent From the answers to the remaining question, however, it can be seen that if this first one had not in itself implied that the only alternative to capitulation to Hitler was war a majority would have answered "no".
 Even as it stands, though, 40 percent gave an unmistakable answer of "no" to the policy of capitulation to Hitler.
 The second question was: "Do you think that Germany's demand for annexation of Sudetenland of Chechoslovakia was justified?" - and the answers: 73 percent "no" and only 27 percent "yes".
-The third question: "Do you think that this set-

-The third question: "Do you think that this settlement (of the Sudeten issue) will result in peace for a number of years or in a greater possibility of war? - was answered thus: 42 percent replied "Peace" and 58 percent "War".
+The third question: "Do you think that this set tlement (of the Sudeten issue) will result in peace for a number of years or in a greater possibility of war? - was answered thus: 42 percent replied "Peace" and 58 percent "War".
 It can be seen from this last question that a cross-section of the American public does not believe that further capitulation to the aggressor fascist nations will provide us with peace but encourages an advance towards war.
 This questionnaire is further proof that proposals for a democratic unity of nations to stop the aggressor, far from being contrary to American opinion, is an idea that will meet with their sympathy.
 And since it is based on an analysis and generalization of the experiences of the last few years it may even be the one eventually chosen by our nation in opposition to the present policy of isolation.
 It is a proposed solution that has been the slogan of all American progressive forces and so clearly voiced by President Roosevelt last year when he asked for a quaranteening of aggressor nations by the democratic countries of the world.
-Let us think of it as a policy for preservation of the peace of the world that is more scientific and conforms more to modern condition than our past policy of isolation and let us see if we couldn't adopt it for ourselves with a greater hope of success for keeping our beloved ones out of the terrific destruction of the impending war.

-GREENPELT, MARYLAND Telephone Greenbelt 3131 Published weekly under the auspices of the Greenbelt Journalistic Club.
-Its sphere and policies are as follows:

-A non-profit enterprise.
+Let us think of it as a policy for preservation of the peace of the world that is more scientific and conforms more to modern condition than our past policy of isolation and let us see if we couldn't adopt it for ourselves with a greater hope of success for keeping our beloved ones out of NEWS FROM GREENDALE Evans at Greendale Herbert E. Evans, genial vice-president of C.D.C. is scheduled to talk this evening (Thursday, October 27) at our brother town of Greendale, Wisconsin.
+Mr. Evans, well-known to Greenbelt citizens, will address a town meeting in the Community Building sponsored by the Greendale Cooperative Association.
+Hard Time Party Approximately 500 people attended the first large party for Greendale residents in the Community Building Auditorium on Friday, October 14.
+It was a hard time party, with no admission charge, no fancy clothes, and cider and doughnuts for only a nickel.
+By mentioning this ad you can get a the terrific destruction of the impending war.
+Permanent Wave, complete, including Conti Castile Shampoo, finger wave, hair cut and thinned and Couiffure styled to your individual personality. for \$3.95 UNIVERSITY BEAUTY SALON CHERIE BEAUTY SALON College Park, Md.
+Berwyn 370 Hyattsville, Md.
+Hyatts.
+706 COOPERATOR GREENPELT, MARYLAND Telephone Greenbelt 3131 Published weekly under the auspices of the Greenbelt Journalistic Club.
+Its sphere and policies are as follows: A non-profit enterprise.
 Nonpartisan in politics.
 Neutral in religious matters.
 An open forum for civil affairs.